GerHobbelt/owemdjee/README.md

 - [mcmc](./mcmc)
 - [messagebox-windows](./messagebox-windows) -- drive `MessageBox` and `MessageBeep` Win32 APIs
 - [mht-rip](./mht-rip) -- as I have several HTML pages stored in this MHTML format.
 See also CHM: `CHM-lib`
+- [mimalloc](./mimalloc) -- a compact general purpose allocator with excellent performance.
 - [mime-mega](../mime-mega) -- MIME extract/insert/encode/decode: use for MHTML support
 - [mimetic](./mimetic) -- MIME: use for MHTML support
 - [mipp](./mipp)